 For Boise State assistant professor Cynthia Curl, research into how pesticides affect us and our lives is very personal.

 “I grew up in a small agricultural area.
-My dad was one of the people who would hold the stakes to guide crop dusters in and then run out of the way when they flew in to spray pesticides,” Curl said.
+My dad was one of the people who would hold the stakes to guide crop dusters in and then run out of the way when they flew in to spray pesticides,” says Curl.

 Curl’s most recent study into the topic looked at 20 pregnant women, tracking what produce they ate through their whole pregnancy and recording pesticide exposure along the way.
 This study was the first of its kind to follow an entire pregnancy.
 Participants were provided with weekly deliveries of fresh fruits and vegetables, which were shipped directly to them.
 Half the participants received organic produce, while the other half received conventionally grown produce.